DronRathore/safedelivr/README.md

 # [SafeDelivr](https://safedelivr.com/)
 If you are looking for the source of UI app of safedelivr, you can find it [here](https://github.com/DronRathore/safedelivr-ui)

-An abstract documentation can also be found [here](https://safedelivr.com/docs).
+An abstract API documentation can be found [here](https://safedelivr.com/docs).

 Detailed Architecture documentation [is here](https://github.com/DronRathore/safedelivr/blob/master/architecture.md).